GaulaK/Movies-Finder-Fleet/README.md

 ## Install dependencies

-Your can use yarn to launch the project with the command:
+Your can use yarn to install packages with the command:

 `yarn install`